Cayenne May Remove The Risk Factors to Heart Disease

 variety is distinguished with its herb-sized plants and larger fruit or pods.

-(or specifically a spice).
-Its medical uses include using it for wounds, heart disease, heart attacks, heart
+specifically a spice).
+Its medical uses include using it for wounds, heart disease, heart attacks, heart problems

-problems at large, ulcers, congestion, colds, chills, bleeding of the lungs, neuralgia, lumbago, hemorrhage,
+at large, ulcers, congestion, colds, chills, bleeding of the lungs, neuralgia, lumbago, hemorrhage, hemorrhoids,

-hemorrhoids, high and low blood pressure, indigestion, kidney and related problems, etc. Incidentally, this is by
+high and low blood pressure, indigestion, kidney and related problems, etc. Incidentally, this is by no means a

 Slowly and surely, its remarkable benefits are gaining awareness by a public becoming increasingly disenchanted